 Revenue Recognition

-The majority of the Company’s revenue is generated from hosted service revenues, including platform access, usage and related professional services.
+The Company’s revenue is generated from hosted service revenues, including platform access, usage and related professional services.
 Revenues are recognized when control of these services is transferred to the Company’s customers, in an amount that reflects the consideration the Company expects to be entitled to in exchange for those services.

 The Company determines revenue recognition through the following steps: